Domino-Blockchain/domichain/docs/src/cli/deploy-a-program.md

 domichain program deploy --buffer <KEYPAIR_PATH> <PROGRAM_FILEPATH>
 ```

-### Closing program and buffer accounts, and reclaiming their lamports
+### Closing program and buffer accounts, and reclaiming their satomis

-Both program and buffer accounts can be closed and their lamport balances
+Both program and buffer accounts can be closed and their satomi balances
 transferred to a recipient's account.

 If deployment fails there will be a left over buffer account that holds
-lamports.
+satomis.
 The buffer account can either be used to [resume a
 deploy](#resuming-a-failed-deploy) or closed.

 The program or buffer account's authority must be present to close an account,